Notebook of Avon Reah Smith-Ryan, 1942-1945

 This week is fairly fully booked.
 Friday xxxxxx Saturday night AIF Concert,

-Sunday - Church and their visitors for dinner afterwards,
+Sunday - Church and three visitors for dinner afterwards,

 Wednesday